Areas of Practice

 Custody & Access

-Custody and access are one of the most complicated areas of family law, with many nuances that could pertain to an individual case, such as: who will make major decisions for your child or children; how often will you see your child or children; where will the child or children live following the separation?
+The most complicated areas of family law deals in custody and access with many nuances that could pertain to an individual case, such as: who will make major decisions for your child or children; how often will you see your child or children; where will the child or children live following the separation?
 The test in this instance is always what is in the best interests of the child or children.

-Child support is guided by the Child Support Guidelines, which sets out the amount of child support to be paid for a dependent child.
+The Child Support Guidelines set out the amount of child support to be paid for a dependent child.
 A number of factors may be considered in deciding the correct amount of child support: the income of the support payor, the amount of time the child is in each parent’s care, and the number of children for whom support is required to be paid.
-The Child Support Guidelines also require the parents to split the costs of a child’s special and extraordinary expenses.
+These Guidelines also require the parents to split the costs of a child’s special and extraordinary expenses.

 Marriage Contracts And Cohabitation Agreements